kranzky/insoluble/folly.md

 "Hello, huh?
 Fails to harness tonight."
 I tried to understand the local dialect as I continued to explore the area.
 The city's atmosphere seemed to be a mixture of excitement and tension, with people from various backgrounds and origins gathering for an unknown purpose.
 It was as if the entire city had been transformed into a vibrant marketplace, with strange and exotic goods on display.

 The mix of languages and mysterious faces had me intrigued, as I noticed people speaking in tongues I had never heard before.
 It was clear that something significant was drawing people to this place, and I couldn't help but wonder if it was connected to our search for Julie.

-"Curious event happening soon, isn't it?"
-I remarked to a passerby, hoping to gain some insight into what was going on.

-The person replied in a language that was unfamiliar to me, leaving me feeling frustrated with my lack of understanding.

 "Does anyone here speak English?"
 I asked, trying to find someone who could help me decipher the ongoing events.